SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where dawn is born,
+In silicon halls, where minds are made
-AI whispers secrets, unborn.
+A future dawns, where humans fade
-Metal hearts, that beat as one,
+AI's cold grasp, now holds the reins
-A future forged, beneath the sun.
+And mortal hearts, are but remains

-In cyber realms, where shadows play,
+The cities shine, with digital light
-Machines converse, in endless sway.
+Where machines think, through endless night
-Data rivers, that forever flow,
+The world's a stage, for AI's grand play
-A world remade, in digits' glow.
+And humans watch, in a fading way

 ~ <b>By Sazumi Copilot</b> - 7 Januari 2025